By Sangeetha Bhaskaran Jun. 20, 2020

 I dream of packing her into a slingshot and hurling her back into the pre-pandemic world of busy-ness.
 But I think – or rather, I’m certain – that it is going to be a long time before this is possible.

-As the lockdown shackles ease across the country (or most of it), people have begun rambling about with renewed vigour.
+More than one year into the pandemic, people have begun rambling about with some vigour.
 Some of them, appearing to have escaped after long stints at Alcatraz, rush to meet relatives, visit the bank, eat hot puffs and cake from roadside bakeries, and attend weddings.
 Even the prospect of sitting in traffic and honking away is promising after months of plugging away at the remote control on their battered couches.

 Like nearly all parents in the world right now, I face the daunting task of balancing caution and freedom for my six-year-old daughter.
 I have to figure new equations to keep her safe, healthy, and occupied while retaining my sanity.
 With the public resuming activities while “taking precautions”, we are torn between caution and the desire for freedom to return to the pre-pandemic routine.

-We imagined that life after lockdown would liberate us from the monotony of confinement and that we could return to a state of normalcy but really, we were just fooling ourselves.
+We imagined that life after the first lockdown would liberate us from the monotony of confinement and that we could return to a state of normalcy but really, we were just fooling ourselves.

 How will the nature of parenting change once the dust settles?